Extensions of k-regulous functions from two-dimensional varieties: -flat decomposition in dimension 2

-Since $u$ locally generates $d$ and $\pdv{x}{u}\pdv{y}{v}-\pdv{x}{v}\pdv{y}{u}\in\RR(X_\sigma)_{z_\sigma}$ the conclusion follows.
+Since $u$ locally generates $D$ and $\pdv{x}{u}\pdv{y}{v}-\pdv{x}{v}\pdv{y}{u}\in\RR(X_\sigma)_{a_\sigma}$ the conclusion follows.
 The second part also follows by this argument since we analogously have

-If $u,v$ is a Nash system of parameters then choose $u_1,v_1$ to be an algebraic one with $u_1$ locally generating $d$ (and $v_1$ locally generating $g$ when proving the second part).
+In the general case, if $u,v$ is a Nash system of parameters then choose $u',v'$ to be an algebraic one with $u'$ locally generating $D$ (and $v'$ locally generating $G$ when proving the second part).
 The formula for a change of coordinates gives us

 Taking determinants of these matrices finishes the proof. \end{proof} \end{prop}

 We will have to prove three bounds on regulous functions satisfying certain valuation inequalities.
 We firstly state these results and then move onto the proofs.